jvkassi/autosales-integrator/README.md

 # autosales-integrator

-## Design
+## Design and Implementation

 An API called AutosalesAPI and created using the Enterprise Integrator.
 The relevant config files used in project are also located at https://github.com/larryoke/autosales-data.

-## Implementation
+A very basic and simple autosales API for searching and filtering a list of cars.

 AutosalesAPI runs at localhost:8280

 #### GET method
 This demonstrates the following EIP as mediators
-1. Validator  - using an XSD
+1. Validator  - uses an XSD to validate the result from endpoint
-2. Transformer - using an XSLT
+2. Transformer - uses an XSLT to filter search results based on the query parameters

 #### POST method
-1. Validator - using an XSD
+1. Validator - uses an XSD to validate the search request
-2. Iterate - Slitter EIP
+2. Iterate - Slitter EIP to split data or POST request before sending to the endpoint
-3. Aggregate - Aggregate EIP
+3. Aggregate - Aggregate EIP to aggregate individual results coming from endpoint postback

 ## How to test